FolderViewPainter

 Dark Theme Compatible

 It automatically detects and switches to a dark theme.
-Here are some screenshots:
+Example:

 image